Image by Brain Toad Photography Flicker

 Like the Disney character, our modern/office Grumpy’s attitude covered some uncomfortable life long challenges that often go overlooked under the limited perspective: “that’s just the way he is.”
 My positive findings: On the contrary – he can significantly, dramatically, change in a week with the correct diagnosis.

-At over 50 years old this married Grumpy loves his craftsman job, worked hard for years in military service, and after all of these years of working within character, his wife just doesn’t want him to live as Grumpy any more.
+At over 50 years old this other, married Grumpy loves his craftsman job, worked hard for years in military service, and after all of these years of working within character, his wife just doesn’t want him to live as Grumpy any more.
 She lives on the downstream side of his pervasive negativity and easy irritation.
 He gets angry too easily, especially when working in his craft, and in spite of his comic costume remains distant, isolated and unable to deal with groups or family.
 He has an underlying warm heart, but on careful questioning had difficulty separating himself from his character, from the Grumpy character, and quite surprisingly, he had difficulty even seeing his intelligence, humorous characterization, and abiding good will.

 We laughed together in this first interview with a psychiatrist, as he elaborated on the role Grumpy has played in his life.
-Just a few anecdotes indicate that he has 3 Grumpy baseball hats, wears a Grumpy hat everyday, and collected between 12 and 15 Grumpy tee shirts, which go with the whole outfit.
+Just a few anecdotes indicated that he owns 3 Grumpy baseball hats, wears a Grumpy hat everyday, and collected between 12 and 15 Grumpy tee shirts, which go with the whole outfit.
 In my office he presented as short, robust and muscular in stature, mustache, with a grimacing Grumpy hat, Grumpy tee-shirt and a delightful humorous attitude that belied his actual hopeless feeling of finding himself completely stuck in the Grumpy role.
 He recounted with great pleasure meeting Grumpy at Disneyland, and missed him on one occasion when Grumpy didn’t show on a trip with grand kids to Disneyland.

 Yes, Reductionistic Labels Don’t Work